 - Comparing the property’s visual condition to its site plans

-- Interview current property owners, operators, occupants, and local government officials
+- Interviewing current property owners, operators, occupants, and local government officials

-If RECs are determined in Phase I, then a Phase II Environmental Site Assessment assesses the actual presence of environmental contaminants.
+If RECs are determined to be present in Phase I, then a Phase II Environmental Site Assessment assesses the actual presence of environmental contaminants.

 This is how the process goes: